ateamsolutionsph/docker-rocketchat/README.md

 # docker-rocketchat

-My `docker-compose.yml` file/setup to run [Rocket.Chat](https://rocket.chat) in production.
+An automated `docker-compose.yml` file/setup to run [Rocket.Chat](https://rocket.chat) in production.
 Optional containers for Hubot and a complete application monitoring stack available as well.

 ## Installation